-On March 14, 2019, a purported securities class action complaint was filed in the United States District Court for the Northern District of California by Nicholas Melucci (Melucci v.
+In March 2019, a purported securities class action complaint was filed in the United States District Court for the Northern District of California by Nicholas Melucci (Melucci v.
 Corcept Therapeutics Incorporated, et al., Case No. 5:19-cv-01372-LHK) (the "Melucci litigation").
 The complaint named us and certain of our executive officers as defendants asserting violations of Sections 10(b) and 20(a) of the Exchange Act and Rule 10b-5 promulgated thereunder and alleges that the defendants made false and materially misleading statements and failed to disclose adverse facts about our business, operations and prospects.
 The complaint asserts a putative class period extending from August 2, 2017 to February 5, 2019 and seeks unspecified monetary relief, interest and attorneys' fees.
-On October 7, 2019, the Court appointed a lead plaintiff and lead counsel.
-The lead plaintiff's consolidated complaint was filed on December 6, 2019.
+In October 2019, the Court appointed a lead plaintiff and lead counsel.
+The lead plaintiff's consolidated complaint was filed in December 2019.
+With respect to these allegations, we have stated, from the beginning, that we have done nothing wrong.

 On February 8, 2023, we reached an agreement in principle (the "Proposed Settlement") to resolve all claims in the Melucci litigation.
 Under the Proposed Settlement, we have agreed to make a one-time payment of \$14.0 million, which will be covered in full by our insurers.
-The Proposed Settlement is subject to the final approval of the United States District Court for the Northern District of California.
+The Court granted preliminary approval of the Proposed Settlement on January 4, 2024, following which we paid \$14.0 million into escrow.
+Our insurers reimbursed us in full.
+The Proposed Settlement does not include admission of liability on our part.
+The Proposed Settlement is subject to the final approval of the Court.
+The Court has issued its preliminary approval and has scheduled a hearing with respect to final approval on June 6, 2024.

-On September 30, 2019, a purported shareholder derivative complaint was filed in the United States District Court for the District of Delaware by Lauren Williams, captioned Lauren Williams v.
+In September 2019, a purported shareholder derivative complaint was filed in the United States District Court for the District of Delaware by Lauren Williams, captioned Lauren Williams v.
 G. Leonard Baker, et al., Civil Action No. 1:19-cv-01830.
 The complaint named our board of directors, Chief Executive Officer and current Chief Business Officer as defendants, and us as nominal defendant.
 The complaint alleges breach of fiduciary duty, violation of Section 14(a) of the Exchange Act, insider selling, misappropriation of insider information and waste of corporate assets and seeks damages in an amount to be proved at trial.
-On October 23, 2019, this action was stayed pending a resolution of our motions to dismiss the Melucci litigation.
-On December 20, 2020, the case was further stayed pending a resolution of our motion to dismiss the third amended complaint in the Melucci litigation.
-On September 30, 2021, the case was further stayed pending a resolution of the Melucci litigation.
+In October 2019, this action was stayed pending a resolution of our motions to dismiss the Melucci litigation.
+In December 2020, the case was further stayed pending a resolution of our motion to dismiss the third amended complaint in the Melucci litigation.
+In September 2021, the case was further stayed pending a resolution of the Melucci litigation.